What payment methods should B2B companies accept?

 That's why being smart about which payment methods you accept usually has a direct positive impact on your cash flow and revenue:

 - Different payment methods have different cost structures.
-Depending on your business model and where your customers are located, it may be better to leverage options that are fast, secure, and come with no transaction fees.
+Depending on your business model and where your customers are located, it may be better to leverage fast, secure options that come with no transaction fees.

 - Offering multiple payment methods also translates to a higher volume of transactions and better bottom-line results.

-- Businesses that offer customers multiple ways to pay invoices are able to increase revenues by as much as 30%.
+- Businesses that offer customers multiple ways to pay invoices can increase revenues by as much as 30%.

-- Some AP teams will delay payments on bills if their standard payment option isn't available.
-Offering the right mix of payment options can significantly improve the chances that customers will pay invoices on time.
+- Some AP teams will delay payments if their standard payment option isn't available.
+Offering the right payment options can significantly improve customers' chances of paying invoices on time.